-When you think of Paris we bet the first thing that comes to mind is the Eiffel Tower.
-Quintessential symbol of the City of Lights, it is the most visited monument in the world, and in history.
+Who doesn't long to be tall, thin & oh-so popular?
+When you think of Paris the first thing that comes to mind is the Eiffel Tower.
+You can't help yourself!
+Quintessential symbol of the City of Lights, it's the most visited monument in the world, and in history.

-It's hard to imagine that this monument, built in 1889 for the World's Fair (Exposition Universelle) celebrating the 100th anniversary of the French Revolution, was only supposed to stand for twenty years.
+It's hard to imagine that this monument, built in 1889 for the Exposition Universelle, celebrating the 100th anniversary of the French Revolution, was only supposed to stand for twenty years.

 In fact, one of the original criteria stipulated for the Eiffel Tower by the city of Paris was that it could be easily demolished.
 Thank goodness that by 1909 the tower proved valuable for radio communication and so was allowed to stand.